katalogs/learning-hours/clean-testing/6-styles-of-unit-tests/Facilitation.md

 Follow instructions available [here](kata/audit.md)

 ## Conclusion
+Compare the first version of the `unit test` with the new one.

+> Which one is the easiest to read and why ?

 ### Resources
 Concepts are coming from Vladimir Khorikov's book : [Unit Testing Principles, Practices and Patterns](https://www.manning.com/books/unit-testing?gclid=CjwKCAjwvuGJBhB1EiwACU1AiXRex4_iJd4XNXoyWz_qGU_hCcov7JLwfgJUC7xZhzxQSSFLC2WRNhoCjMoQAvD_BwE)